 Shoreditch Photographic Studios — 66-foot Mural

-I began the project by exploring the studio, photographing all the overlooked shapes, patterns, colours and production equipment - including a wide range of flash and LED lights, coiled cables, hexagonal J-hooks, bolts, clips and bright-yellow ladders.
-Then I cut, collaged and photocopied my photographs back at my studio to create my final designs.
-After cutting my stencils and marking up the wall, I spent 10 days painting, helped by two assistants.
+I began the project by exploring the location, photographing all the overlooked shapes, patterns, colours and production equipment - including flash and LED lights, coiled cables, hexagonal J-hooks, bolts, clips and bright-yellow ladders.
+I then cut, collaged and photocopied my photographs back at my studio to create my final designs.
+After cutting my stencils and marking up the wall, I spent 10 days painting.

-At the launch drinks, which Shoreditch Studios generously hosted, studio manager Katie Palmer said: “Lom presented us some ideas and we loved them straightaway.
+Studio manager Katie Palmer said: “Coco presented us some ideas and we loved them straightaway.
 The plain white wall in our entrance reception is now full of fantastic colours.
 She’s certainly brightened the place up.
-Lom has managed to abstractly transfer things in the studio onto the wall.
+She has managed to abstractly transfer things in the studio onto the wall.
 We’re hoping it’ll put our clients in a great mood when they enter the studios.”

 'Hackney artist’s mural brightens up star-studded studio' - The Hackney Citizen newspaper